Clinery1/zlox-bytecode/README.md

 # Completed chapters
 - Chapter 14: Chunks of Bytecode
 - Chapter 15: A Virtual Machine
+- Chapter 16: Scanning on Demand

 # Major changes compared to cLox
-- Some SCREAMING_SNAKE_CASE_NAMES are now just snake_case_names namely from the OpCode and TokenType enums.
+- Some SCREAMING_SNAKE_CASE_NAMES are now just snake_case_names namely from the OpCode enum.
 - File names.
 I am keeping a general adherence to them, but I am making them more in line with what I would consider good code style.
 - Dynamic arrays.
 I am writing my own, but using generics and a custom allocator interface.